 |Accessible Booking Office counter||Unavailable|

-Historian Adrian Pettifer described striking Goodrich Castle in Herefordshire as "the most splendid in the county, and one the best examples of English military architecture".
+Historian Adrian Pettifer described striking Goodrich Castle in Herefordshire as "the most splendid in the county, and one of the best examples of English military architecture".
 Keeping watch over the old Roman road between Gloucester and Caerleon from a high rocky outcrop, the castle was originally built as a Norman earth-and-wood structure.
 The addition of a stone keep in the 12th century, and a concentric ring of walls and towers in the late 13th century, turned it into a strategic powerhouse, combining luxurious living with intimidating defence.

 All this and more you’ll learn from the castle’s free audio guide, which will walk you through Goodrich Castle’s colourful history, pointing out its murder holes, its stained glass windows and the grisly details of the Civil War siege.
 There is a castle exhibition, with the only surviving Civil War mortar, Roaring Meg, and a shop to stock up on heritage-inspired goodies.